jessewaweru/SuperStoreAnalysis/README.md

 *Two-sided Bar graph visualizing the growth rate of orders by market.*

 ### Insights
-- What stands out when looking at the two graphs is that the market, EMEA , shows the most promise of any of the markets.
-It had a a steady growth rate of orders and the highest overall growth of orders followed closely by the EU.
-This data could prove crucial for the store to help center its marketing initiatives more on EMEA to maximize order growth and generate even more revenue.
+- A comparative analysis of the two graphs highlights EMEA as the most promising market.
+It exhibited a consistent order growth rate and achieved the highest overall order growth, closely followed by the EU.
+This data suggests that focusing marketing initiatives on EMEA could be instrumental in maximizing order growth and generating increased revenue.

 ## 6. Which markets generated the most profit per unit and what's the correlation between net profit and major performance metrics ?